NahomAlemseged/alzhymer-s-prediction/README.md

-# alzhymer-s-prediction
+# alzhymer's-prediction
-Classification of Alzhymers disease based on thickness of cerebral cortex
+The aim of this project is to apply machine learning tools to discriminate patients with Alzheimer's Disease (AD) from healthy elderly (C) by analyzing thickness measurements of their cerebral cortex.
+Specifically, the dataset consists of cerebral cortex thickness measurements at 360 brain regions of interest and associated labels indicating whether the subject has Alzheimer's Disease or is a Control subject (i.e., a healthy elderly).